 Don’t grow up.
 It’s a trap!

 We are programmed and encouraged from pretty early on to start acting like an adult, to “grow up.”
-However, the adult mind is often cluttered with the stress of responsibilities and the worry of goals.
+We’re expected to rush toward that cluttered adult mind labored with the stress of responsibilities and worries of goals.
 Children for the most part know nothing of stress.
 As a young child you could run around in public making silly sounds and no one worried about your sanity.
 You were full of wonder and curiosity, you were playful, open to adventures and spontaneity.
 You took time to enjoy the simplest things in life…

-Join Debby Siegel, Rebekah Jarchow, & JQ Williams, for a weekend of unwavering, childlike joy.
+NOVEMBER 30 – DECEMBER 2: Join Debby Siegel, Rebekah Jarchow, & JQ Williams, for a weekend of unwavering, childlike joy.
 Find a renewed zest for life, laughing, bonding and making memories.
-Through dance, art, journaling, yoga, acroyoga and laughter, we’ll let out our inner children and explore this universe from that untainted mind space.
+Welcoming courage and creativity through dance, art, journaling, yoga, acroyoga and laughter, we’ll rekindle the passion and spirit of our childhood.
+You’ll return home as a fresh new being.

 Friday, Nov 30: 7:30-9:00pm